Are Trust Assets Subject to Medicaid Estate Recovery?

 The answer to your second question is a bit more complicated.
 A trust that an individual creates for herself may or may not be subject to estate recovery depending on the state.
 Trust assets pass at the death of the beneficiary under the terms of the trust and do not go through probate.
 Some states only seek estate recovery against probate assets owned by the deceased and others have expanded estate recovery against all assets in which the deceased Medicaid beneficiary had an interest.

-However, this is probably academic since anyone who owns assets in a revocable trust is unlikely to receive Medicaid benefits in the first place.
-The exception may be individuals who receive assets after having been a Medicaid beneficiary in the past, perhaps through an inheritance or the recovery of a personal injury claim.
-Then they may become ineligible for Medicaid but their estates may still be subject to estate recovery at death.
+However, this is probably just academic reasoning, since anyone who owns assets in a revocable trust is unlikely to receive Medicaid benefits in the first place.
+The exception may be individuals who receive assets after having been a Medicaid beneficiary in the past, perhaps through an inheritance or through the recovery of a personal injury claim.
+Then they may become ineligible for Medicaid, but their estates may still be subject to estate recovery at death.
 For their heirs, it could be very important to determine whether in their state a revocable living trust would protect such assets from estate recovery.